 Summary of Use during Lactation

 The dosage of acyclovir in milk after valacyclovir is less than 1% of a typical infant dosage and would not be expected to cause any adverse effects in breastfed infants.
+No special precautions are required when using valacyclovir during breastfeeding.
 In one study, administration of valacyclovir to mothers with concurrent herpes simplex type 2 and HIV infections reduced breastmilk shedding of the HIV virus in breastmilk at 6 and 14 weeks postpartum, but not later.
-No special precautions are required when using valacyclovir during breastfeeding.
+In another study in HIV-positive mothers, valacyclovir did not reduced breastmilk shedding of cytomegalovirus (CMV) or infant CMV acquisition.

 Valacyclovir is a prodrug that is rapidly converted to acyclovir in the body.